jetbrains-academy/scala-tutorial/Structuring Information/Introduction/task.md

 ### Aggregating Information With Case Classes

 First, let’s focus on *notes*.
-Suppose that, in our program, we are interested in the following properties of notes: their [name](https://en.wikipedia.org/wiki/Musical_note#12-tone_chromatic_scale ) (A, B, C, etc.), their [duration](https://en.wikipedia.org/wiki/Note_value) (whole, half, quarter, etc.) and their octave number.
+Suppose that in our program, we are interested in the following properties of notes: their [name](https://en.wikipedia.org/wiki/Musical_note#12-tone_chromatic_scale ) (A, B, C, etc.), their [duration](https://en.wikipedia.org/wiki/Note_value) (whole, half, quarter, etc.), and their octave number.

-In summary, our note model *aggregates* several data (name, duration and octave).
+In summary, our note model *aggregates* several data (name, duration, and octave).
 We express this in Scala by using a *case class*
 definition:

       case class Note(